brodieaustin/poisoned-well-novel/poisoned-well.md

 At the shadowy man's order they broke camp quickly.
 No one spoke as they readied themselves to leave.
 Ethne seemed to be in shock.
 The events that night had unsettled her more than Manan had expected.
 Perhaps she had always mistrusted men like Cotton, her titular protector.
 Maybe she has been hardly aware of people like him.
 This might have been her first true experience of betrayal.
 Best she learn this lesson well, Manan thought.

 She had not complained when Manan situated her in the back of the wagon.
 She expressed no opinion about her comfort or her situation.
-Certainly, she didn't seem open to discussing what had happened the night before.
-But it wasn't just that she didn't want to discuss the attempted abduction.
+Certainly, she did not seem open to discussing what had happened the night before.
+But it was not just that she did not want to discuss the attempted abduction.
 Ethne seemed to flee the present scene entirely.
 For some reason, her distance and removal frustrated Manan.
 She wanted to demand that the girl reappear here in the present.

 "Are you alright?" she asked, followed by "Is everything okay?"
 And then she would repeat these questions until Ethne sharply responded, "I'm fine."
 She lay down and curled herself up tight, avoiding Manan.
 She'll have to get used to this, Manan thought.
 There will be people after her her whole life for one thing or another.